Textiles in Practice

 COTTON EXCHANGE: A collaborative project between members of the Crafts Research Centre at MIRIAD, MMU, and Lancashire Museums

 MIRIAD artists will ‘share’ the residency/commission offered by A Fine Line and the Cotton Exchange project, to deliver a series of related installation/intervention artworks.
 These works will be exhibited at the Queens Street Mill Textile Museum, Burnley, as part of the ‘Global Threads’ Cultural Olympiad Programme, opening in May 2012.
 Details…

 Work exhibited in response to the importance of traditional process in contemporary making This exhibition looks at how different materials have been used in art, craft and design over the centuries and across cultures.
 To complement the historic collections, contemporary work by makers from the Manchester School of Art who work in both traditional and new materials is included, showing the ongoing importance of materiality to the artist and designer, and how far materials give expression to their work.
 Details…

 Professor Alice Kettle & Lesley Mitchison with seven emerging artist/designers from Textiles in Practice at Manchester School of Art, MMU have recently embarked upon an exciting collaboration with the Michael Kidner Trust; a project that involves a response to the work of Michael Kidner into new and exciting territories, within the textile world.
 The outcomes of which will be showcased in a pop-up Exhibition at the Flowers East Gallery in London in July 2016.
 Details…

-Lesley Mitchison is a member of the Crafts Research Group.
+Lesley Mitchison is a member of the Design Research Hub.

 A selection of recent research outputs.